AlexZzz/easydiskbench/README.md

 Use `plot.py --help` to find out more about options.

 ## TODO
+1. Fix boxplot plotting on many data sets.
+Boxplots must be placed side by side within interval region.
-1. Add test suite to benchmark with different level of parallelism.
+2. Add test suite to benchmark with different level of parallelism.